Dev-Rook/Dev-Rook/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>
-         My coding journey began back in 2019 when I found out a couple friends of mine were into to.
+         My coding journey began back in 2019 when I found out a couple friends of mine were into to programming.
 A little bit of research later and I found out that Python was the easiest programming language to learn for beginners.
 I played around with it for a while but didn't get very far.
 I was trapped in tutorial hell as I have come to discover.
 But what I realized was, I was only learning programming because my friends did it.
 I had no goal.
 I was doing doing it just because.
-Fast forward to late 2021, I bought a proper laptop and decided to try my hand a t programming again.
+Fast forward to late 2021, I bought myself a proper laptop and decided to try my hand at programming again.
 This time I did better research and settled on Web Development.
-I learnt the fundamentals of JavaScript, Html & CSS.
+I learned the fundamentals of JavaScript, Html & CSS.
 Wasn't very smooth at first, tutorial hell came back around for a while but sticking to the fundamentals and working on projects ever scaling up in complexity, made me garnered the skills to tackle a Frontend Framework, React JS.
 My current tool.
 React JS has been fun to work with, I learn something new every time I load up a new project.
 I feel like an actual Web Developer on the verge of making a break through in getting into a company and putting my skills to use.
-With React JS I have learnt some other tools for development, MongoDB, Express JS, Node, Firebase and recently ChatGPT which has been a mighty fine tool I can pull up when I am stuck on something.
+With React JS I have learnt some other tools for development: MongoDB, Express JS, Node, Firebase and recently ChatGPT which has been a mighty fine tool I can pull up when I am stuck on something.

 [website]: https://devrook.vercel.app